Bearing Calculator

 Aviation Flight Planning: How Pilots Use Bearing Calculations

-Commercial and private pilots rely on precise bearing calculations for flight planning, navigation, and fuel management.
-Before every flight, pilots calculate the true course (great-circle bearing) from departure to destination, adjust for magnetic variation to get magnetic course, then account for wind drift to determine compass heading.
+Commercial and private pilots rely on precise bearing calculations for flight planning, navigation, and fuel management according to FAA regulations and ICAO standards.
+Before every flight, pilots calculate the true course (great-circle bearing) from departure to destination, adjust for magnetic variation to get magnetic course, then account for wind drift to determine compass heading as outlined in FAA Pilot's Handbook of Aeronautical Knowledge.
 Understanding these calculations is essential for passing FAA written exams, planning VFR cross-country flights, and operating safely in instrument meteorological conditions.
+Calculate flight distances with our Distance Calculator.

 VFR Cross-Country Flight Planning